opensafely/documentation/docs/jobs-site.md

 Github.
 So you need to use an alternate method to login, by generating a Single Use Token, and then using it on the secure server to log in.

-To generate a Single Use Token, before logging on the backend, visit [https://jobs.opensafely.org/settings/](https://jobs.opensafely.org/settings/), and click on "Generate a Single Use Token".
+To generate a Single Use Token, before logging into the secure server, visit [https://jobs.opensafely.org/settings/](https://jobs.opensafely.org/settings/), and click on "Generate a Single Use Token".
 This will be 3 english words, which you can memorize or write down.
 This token can be used to log in as you, but is